mweitzel/boa/readme.md

 ## boa.js

-Browser-side middleware using generators.
+Boa.js is browser-side middleware handler using generators.
 Like [koa](https://github.com/koajs/koa), but tied to to React and the DOM instead of node.

-This library is an experiment to pair with a koa.js app.
-Its intent is to use the same routes in a middleware architecture on both the server.
+This library is an experiment which couples tightly to a koa.js app.
+It is intened is to use the same routes in a middleware architecture on both the server.
+If the site is static, you can ship the entire thing app to the client, where following pages are built, without interacting with the server.

-If this is a static site, you can ship the entire app the the client, where following page-loads are built there.
+On the server side, we'll build static html for the initial load, search engines, and js-disabled browsers.

-On the server side, to you'll want to build static html.
 You'll want something like the folling in your `server.js`:

 ```
 var app = require('koa')()